ConvivioTeam/cookbook/business_operation_recipe/security/mobile_equipment_policy.md

 * Download our *Private* OSX Provisioning repo
 * Run OSX Provisioning

 This is a private repo containing proprietary code and a standard build defined by Convivio.
+The process installs and configures key software including anti-malware, firewall, virtualbox, vagrant and OSX defaults, as defined by our administrators.

 ## Backups